Sondro/Cmds/README.md

 ### Purpose:
 ```
 1. Fast demoing or use for non-programmers and others short on time.

-    [!]
-A good example would be in Java where most users don't have
-    Java configured with .jar archives to run on double-click
-    (and thus need a .bat or they have an unusable program).

 2. Speed development for developers.
 ```
 ### To-Do: